bundlesorg/core/README.md

 ## Terminology

-To make things easier to understand:
+To be clear, the usage of the following terms are defined as follows:

 - _Bundles_ (capitalized): The core package / tool for Bundles.
 - _bundles_: Results compiled by Bundles.
 More specifically this refers to the `results.bundles` returned by `Bundles`.
 This may also refer to `config.bundles`, which eventually turns into `results.bundles`.
 - _bundle (noun)_: A single or specific result compiled by Bundles.
-For example: `results.bundles[x]`.
+An item in the `results.bundles` Array (i.e., `results.bundles[n]`).
-- _bundle (verb)_: The process of running input through a series of `bundlers`.
+- _bundle (verb)_: The process of running input through a series of `bundlers` to achieve a desired output.
-- _bundler_: A simple function which allows Bundles to process / compile input however you like.
-Without `bundlers`, Bundles will simply output the same source content.
+- _bundler_: A simple JavaScript function which Bundles uses to process / compile input however you like.
+Without `bundlers`, Bundles will simply output source input.
 With `bundlers`, Bundles can output just about anything you want.
 - _config_: Refers to user configuration.
   - _global config_: Refers to the global `config` Object.
   - _bundles config_: Refers to `config.bundles`.
-  - _bundle config_: Refers to a specific bundle, i.e., `config.bundles[x]`.
+  - _bundle config_: Refers to a specific bundle, i.e., `config.bundles[n]`.

 ## Install